thuythanh04/spotify-etl-pipeline/README.md

 - **Extract** – Fetch Spotify data and save raw JSON in **MinIO**.
 - **Transform** – Clean and normalize data; save Parquet in **MinIO**.
-- **Load (Processed)**: Load (Processed): Store cleaned data as Parquet in MinIO for efficient reuse, and insert structured records into PostgreSQL tables (star schema) for analytics:
+- **Load (Processed)**: Store cleaned data as Parquet in MinIO for efficient reuse, and insert structured records into PostgreSQL tables (star schema) for analytics:
   - `dim_artist`
   - `dim_song`
   - `dim_date`